 Depending On Secondary Heat Sources

 It isn’t unusual for homeowners to have a fireplace or space heaters to provide warmth.
 However, it would be best to avoid using them as your primary heat source, as they are expensive to run and could pose fire hazards.
 At best, these heating systems should get used sparingly for temporary heating needs.

 It seems sensible to close vents and doors to unused or barely used rooms in your home when you turn the heat on.
 But you have to remember that your HVAC performs best when the system flows in the way it’s intended.
 Blocked and closed vents force your HVAC to work harder to move airflow and contribute to higher monthly energy bills.

 Your home thermostat is essentially the “brain” behind your entire heating system.
 Having a non-programmable thermostat that keeps your furnace running all day and night can contribute to higher energy expenses.
-Many of today’s popular thermostats have programmable and smart features empower homeowners to take greater control of their environment.
+Many of today’s popular thermostats have programmable and smart features that empower homeowners to take greater control of their environment.

 HVAC Services In Rockwall, Texas

 If you need to ready your HVAC system for the cold season in Rockwall, Texas, rely on Lyon’s Air & Heat to get you prepared.
 Our HVAC company is available to assist with all your residential heating and cooling needs.